Ayurvedic Nutrition and Health Consultant

 - Detailed discussion of 13 selected Ayurvedic oils according to their properties and qualities

-Dietetics, Purification, Food Science
+Dietetics, Cleansing Food Science

 - Basics and individual concepts of Ayurvedic dietetics